 On this occasion, I found myself jumping from one worrisome thought to another, before any single thought could be adequately processed by my mind-body system.
 Each new thought would ramp up the tension in my body, and, instead of taking the time to slow down and feel it, and allow that tension a natural release, I found myself spinning off into the next worrisome thought before the first one was even truly complete.

 This destructive thought pattern had all of my intuitive health alarms going off.
 Stacking tension, on top of tension, on top of tension, I knew this pattern could cause me serious harm if I allowed it to continue.

-Lay down in a dim, quiet place, with your legs slightly opened in a narrow V shape, and your arms as well.
-Bring your shoulders up to your ears, back toward the floor, then lock them down.
-(This will bring a protective arch into the lower back, to allow one to comfortably extend the legs.)
+Lay down in a dim, quiet place, with your legs relaxed opened in a narrow V shape, and your arms parallel to your legs, palms up.
+Bring your shoulders up to your ears, back toward the floor, then "lock" them down.
+(This drawing of the shoulders back and down will introduce a protective arch into the lower back, to allow one to comfortably extend the legs.)
 Feel the support of the floor, and let your body begin to sink into that support.
 Notice the sensations in your body.
 Allow them to just be what they are.
 Breath deeply, allowing the belly to rise and fall.
 Again, feel the support of the floor and earth beneath you, and continue to relax into its receiving support.
 Stay here for ten minutes, or until you feel rested.